-On June 13, 2012 Ministry of Agriculture issued regulation No. 42/2012 that replaced Ministry of Agriculture Regulation No. 37/Kpts/HK.060/1/2006 on plant quarantine measures for the importation of fresh fruits and vegetables.
+On June 13, 2012, the Ministry of Agriculture issued regulation No. 42/2012, which replaced Ministry of Agriculture Regulation No. 37/Kpts/HK.060/1/2006, on plant quarantine measures for the importation of fresh fruits and vegetables.
 The purpose of this rule is to ensure that imported fresh fruits and vegetables are free from fruit flies.
-A plant phytosanitary certificate from the country of origin or country of transit and entry through the specified four ports is mandatory (Port of Belawan - Medan, Port of Tanjung Perak - Surabaya, Port of Soekarno-Hatta - Makassar, Port of Tanjung Priok - Jakarta, and Soekarno-Hatta airport-Jakarta).
+A plant phytosanitary certificate from the country of origin or country of transit and entry through the specified four ports is mandatory (Port of Belawan - Medan, Port of Tanjung Perak - Surabaya, Port of Soekarno-Hatta - Makassar, Port of Tanjung Priok - Jakarta, and Soekarno-Hatta Airport-Jakarta).

 Importation of fresh fruits and vegetables originating from pest-free producing areas must be declared in the Additional Declaration section of the plant phytosanitary certificate that accompanies the shipment.
 Importation from non-pest-free producing areas must be treated with one of the following treatments: cold treatment with temperature appropriate for fresh fruit and vegetables and for the prevention of the appropriate pest; fumigation; Vapor Heat Treatment (VHT); or irradiation.
 The treatment must be declared in the treatment column of the phytosanitary certificate.
-Similar to the provision in Ministry of Agriculture Regulation No. 42/2012, imported fresh bulb is regulated by Ministry of Agriculture Regulation No. 43/2012 and its amendment, Ministry of Agriculture Regulation No. 20/2017.
+Similar to the provision in MOA Regulation No. 42/2012, imported fresh bulbs are regulated by MOA Regulation No. 43/2012 and its amendment, MOA Regulation No. 20/2017.

 On June 22, 2015, the Head of IAQA released decree No. 756/KPTS/OT.140/L/06/2015 establishing California as a pest-free area for 9 pest fruit flies in the United Sates: Ceratitis capitata; Anastrpha fraterculus; Anastrepha ludens; Anastrepha obligua; Anastrepha serpentine; Anastrepha suspense; Rhagoletis cingulate; Rhagoletis fausta; and Rhagoletis pamonella.
 As a result, major fresh fruit exports from California do not need a pre-treatment.

 The decree replaces previous decree 348/Kpts/PD.540.220/12/06 on establishing California as a free area for Ceratitis capitata.

-• Prior Notice
+Prior Notice

 Prior notice for fresh fruit and vegetable imports must indicate the date & place of loading, date & place of arrival/destination, type of transportation, product name, quantity imported, country of origin, packing unit, import purpose, and container's identification number.
-The exporter must submit this online prior notice before the arrival of the consignment.
+The exporter must submit this online Prior Notice before the arrival of the consignment.
 Prior notice is explained in Ministry of Agriculture Regulation No. 55/2016 (Format-1).
+On May 10, 2022, the Indonesian Agricultural Quarantine Agency (IAQA) updated the FFPO requirements under its Prior Notice system (see this report for more information).